-VALCHLOR® (mechlorethamine) gel is a prescription medicine used on the skin to treat people with Stage IA and IB mycosis fungoides-type cutaneous T-cell lymphoma (MF-CTCL) who have received previous skin treatment.
+VALCHLOR® (mechlorethamine) gel is a prescription medicine used on the skin (topical) to treat people with Stage IA and IB mycosis fungoides-type cutaneous T-cell lymphoma (MF-CTCL) who have received previous skin treatment.
 It is not known if VALCHLOR is safe and effective in children.

 The VALCHLOR Support™ team is here to help you with your treatment